-An effective coach guides clients to create exciting action steps that are small enough to be manageable, yet large enough to be meaningful.
-This quality shows up most clearly in the strength of the well-designed actions a coach and client co-design.
-A well-designed action includes these elements: being stated in the positive, effective size-to-time ratio, starting and ultimate success is completely controlled by the client, and the measurement of success is tangible.
+An effective coach guides clients to create exciting action steps that are both manageable and meaningful.
+This quality shows up most clearly in the strength of the well-designed actions co-designed by the coach and client.
+A well-designed action includes these elements: positively stated, effective size-to-time ratio, client-controlled success, and tangible measurement of success.